 Multiple sclerosis is more common in women of childbearing age than in any other age group.
-And the good news is, if you want to start or continue to add to your family, MS has no affect on fertility.
+And the good news is, if you are trying to get pregnant with multiple sclerosis, the condition has no effect on fertility.
 But what does having MS mean for your pregnancy?
 Read on to find out.

 Managing Multiple Sclerosis While Trying to Get Pregnant

 Unfortunately, most of the disease-management drugs currently in use are not approved for use during pregnancy.
-Little research has been done on most disease-management drugs for men while trying to conceive.
+Little research has been done on the effects of most disease-management drugs for people trying to conceive.
 However, general advice indicates that women should stop these drug treatments one to two months prior to trying to get pregnant.
 Both men and women with MS should discuss options with their doctors.

 Managing Multiple Sclerosis While Pregnant

 Once a woman has conceived, there’s more good news.
-Pregnancy has actually been shown to have beneficial effects on MS symptoms.
-During pregnancy, the immune system’s response decreases slightly while neuroprotective hormones increase in order to protect the developing baby.
+Pregnancy has actually been shown to have positive effects on MS symptoms.
+During pregnancy, the your immune system responses decrease slightly while neuroprotective hormones increase in order to protect the developing baby.
 This creates an anti-inflammatory effect which has a positive impact on MS symptoms.
 A woman’s risk of MS relapse decreases steadily during pregnancy, with the lowest risk in the third trimester.
-There is a slightly elevated risk for C-sections with MS due to muscle weakness, but most women with MS give birth just as successfully as the general population.
+There is a slightly elevated risk for C-sections with MS due to muscle weakness, but most women with MS give birth just as successfully as those without the condition.

 Managing Multiple Sclerosis During the Post-Partum Period